Phantom of Inferno: Endings

 According to the official PS2 game guidebook, the endings are as follows:

 Chapter 1

 The Endless Nightmare: Reiji successfully escapes back to Japan and resumes his normal, everyday life with his family.
 One day, he catches a glimpse of Ein amidst a crowd, apparently having survived and presumably sent to terminate him.
-However, Reiji isn't completely sure what he saw was real or just a figment of his imagination, for he now feels as if he is living in a dream and can't get rid of his fear that he will wake up to the "real world" where he is an assassin.
+However, Reiji is not completely sure whether what he saw was real or merely a figment of his imagination, for he now feels as if he is living in a dream and cannot escape the fear that he will wake up in the "real world", where he is an assassin.